 A customer engagement counts when there is ongoing interaction between a brand and a customer, offered by the brand, chosen by the customer.
 Recent surveys reveal about 82% consumers choose to enable SMS notifications, and almost 78% consumers prefer text messages over making calls to businesses as the messages are answered instantly.
 It is no different in Australia.

-Now that you know how powerful SMS marketing can be, here are a few tips to help you maximise customer engagement and retention.
+Now that you know how powerful business text messaging can be, here are a few tips to help you maximise customer engagement and retention.

 Provide Customer Service and Support via Text Messages No Matter The Location